Igorjan94/codeforces-sdk/README.md

 ## Method arguments

-Every API method has exactly one object argument with the same name as method, but CamelCased and appended Options: `contest.list` are converted to `ContestListOptions`.
+Every API method has exactly one object argument with the same name as method, but CamelCased and appended `Options`: e.g. `contest.list` has `ContestListOptions` argument.

 You'll find illogical that, for example, `contest.list` method accepts object `({gym: boolean})` instead of one boolean argument `(gym: boolean)`, but I believe that:
 * it's consistent with other methods;
+* it's more convenient to explicitly name arguments on caller's side (compare: `list(false)` and `list({gym: false})`.
+What does `false` mean in first case?);
-* if codeforces will add some arguments (e.g. limit: number, from: number) then sdk will be backward compatible: old code won't break on sdk update.
+* if codeforces will add some arguments (e.g. `limit: number`, `from: number`) then sdk will be backward compatible: old code won't break on sdk update.

 If you want to proxy function arguments, you can use `MethodNameOptions` types.
 It's available for every method.
 For example:
 ```typescript